Playlists

 salvage marine zero-g wrecker drag ball neutron star orbital decay anthem

-A laylist about a neutron star whirlpool spaceship graveyard.
+A playlist about a neutron star whirlpool spaceship graveyard.
 Disoriented new arrivals are beset by waring tribes of scrappers.
 Strongest soft power is an elegant, vicious dueling culture of zero G drag balls.

 No escape, everything just circling the gravitic shear meatgrinder drain, but new wrecks incoming, rich with salvage and biomass.